-Through our Pathfinder Programme, we work for corporates with their senior executives.
+Through our Pathfinder Programme, we work for organisations with their senior executives.

-This is how the Working Free Pathfinder Programme for Corporate Clients works:-
+This is how the Working Free Pathfinder Programme for organisations works:-

-- Working Free constructs a bespoke programme in consultation with each corporate client in terms of modules (which we refer to as Technical Topics), participants, locations and timings.
+- Working Free constructs a bespoke programme in consultation with each organisation in terms of modules (which we refer to as Technical Topics), participants, locations and timings.
 Each programme consists of the Foundation Module + a selection of Technical Topics chosen by our client.

 - After each event, Working Free reports on outcomes – mentioning no names – but enabling our client to assess value and determine future needs.

 - Our focus is on people – the way they operate and their career futures.
 Integral to this, of course, is the organisation – we are pleased to comment creatively on their resourcing methodologies and their thinking as regards people.

 Investing in the Working Free Pathfinder Programme – making the case.

 - Working Free offers an additional, a supplementary support to traditional outplacement services.
 People leave organisations for differing reasons – mostly personally positive; sometimes negative.
 Where positive, offering practical support in moving to an independent work lifestyle is important and specifically appreciated.